ARM-software/ebbr/source/chapter1-about.rst

 - Plan to evolve over time

-  The v1.0 release of EBBR is firmly targeted at existing platforms so that gaining EBBR compliance may require a firmware update, but will not require hardware changes for the majority of platforms.
+  The current release of EBBR is firmly targeted at existing platforms so that gaining EBBR compliance may require a firmware update, but will not require hardware changes for the majority of platforms.